Select your cookie preferences

 Note

-SOAP support over HTTP is deprecated, but it is still available over HTTPS.
-New Amazon S3 features will not be supported for SOAP.
+SOAP APIs for Amazon S3 are not available for new customers, and are approaching End of Life (EOL) on October 31, 2025.
 We recommend that you use either the REST API or the AWS SDKs.

 The CreateBucket operation creates a bucket.
 Not every string is an acceptable bucket name.
 For information on bucket naming restrictions, see Working with Amazon S3 Buckets .